 Identify the positions in your unit that perform essential functions and make a record of them.
 Some units, like the medical centers, have determined that all positions are essential.
 In such cases it is not necessary to identify position incumbents individually.

-Notify employees holding a position that performs an essential function in writing of their status at the time of hire and/or at the time of a change in status.
+Provide written notice to employees holding a position that performs an essential function at the time of hire and/or at the time of a change in status.
 Include this information in the employee’s job description and any job postings with a statement like: